mobiusai-tech/mobiusai-tech.github.io/index.md

                             <p class="text-justify">Mobius AI, Inc was founded within the research facilities of
                                 Vanderbilt University in collaboration with <a draggable="true" href="https://smarttransit.ai/" target="_blank"
-                                    class="anchor-inherit-styles">smarttransit.ai</a> university partners.
-Our team
-                                of dedicated experts embarked on an innovative mission to transform fleet management, with a sharp focus on maximizing efficiency and simplifying the intricacies of varied vehicle fleets.
+                                    class="anchor-inherit-styles">smarttransit.ai</a>  partners.
+We focus on transforming fleet management and routing in NEMT, mass transit, over the road freight and last mile delivery with a sharp focus on maximizing efficiency and simplifying the intricacies of varied vehicle fleets, including electric vehicles.
 Supported by the National Science Foundation and the Department of Energy, we have developed a cutting-edge AI platform that employs non-myopic sequential decision procedures and meticulously evaluates the long-term implications of each choice to enhance fleet performance and routing